-- Swing hood panel up into closed position. - Press top edge of hood panel in with palms of hands, while locking Hood Locks with the provided Hood Lock Key (located on key ring).
+To close, swing hood panel up into closed position.
+Press top edge of hood panel in with palms of hands, while locking Hood Locks.

 ENGINE ACCESS - INTERIOR Front Engine Cover (Located between cab seats)

 NOTE: Take precautions to protect carpet and interior furnishings when removing engine cover.
 The underside of the engine cover could contain deposits of oil and fuel or other engine fluids and substances that could damage fabrics and interior furnishings.